-If the world was invaded by aliens who set about systematically killing the planet, eliminating the both variety and number of living creatures, that would certainly be big news.
+If the world were invaded by aliens who set about systematically killing the planet, eliminating the both variety and number of living creatures, that would certainly be big news.
 So why is it not big news when corporations do it?
 This week we shift focus away from money

 to look instead at the real world.
 How is the life on earth faring under globalization